Best Sewing Machines For Beginners

 Other features you might like on a beginner’s sewing machine

 There are a few extra features a beginner sewer might want to have on their machines.
-While they are not essential to complete basic sewing projects, the can add a bit more style to your word and additional convenient functions.
+While they are not essential to complete basic sewing projects, they can add a bit more style to your work and also add additional convenient functions.

 Some machines will come with a few extra decorative stitches in addition to your basic straight and zig zag stitches.
 While you do not need these stitches to complete your projects, they can be used occasionally to add a bit of fun to your work.

 Some sewing machines for beginners also come with a buttonhole function that helps you to quickly make buttonholes for your projects.
 Mechanical sewing machines often require more than two steps to make a buttonhole.
 As a beginner, you want a machine that requires as few steps as possible when making buttonholes.
 Some beginner-friendly computerized sewing machines will have a one-step automatic buttonhole making feature.

 It is easy to be taken in by a machine that lists a whole host of accessories.
 However, for most basic sewing tasks, you only need a few accessories.
 Some essential accessories of the best sewing machines for beginners includes a good array of needles and bobbins, machine oil and cleaning tools.

 You also want a few extra feet for your machine.
 The presser foot is the part of the machine that presses down on the fabric and holds in in place during sewing.
 You lower and raise the presser foot with a lever or a knee lift.
 There are different feet to accomplish various sewing tasks.
 One helpful foot is the zipper foot.
 It aids in sewing zippers into your work.
 A walking foot helps to smoothly move heavy fabrics along during sewing to ensure even stitching.
 The machine you end up buying should have at least these two feet included in the standard accessories.
 You can buy additional feet as you need them.